rkoroth/clay/README.md

 # CLAY

 Clay stands between Orchastration software and stand-alone script.
-It helps to write stand-alone automation script by means ready made modules.
+It helps to write stand-alone automation script by means of ready made modules.

 ## Internal Structure